ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Web/Advanced topics/Data structure.md

 In fact, the payload returned by the backend can be anything, but internally Beagle must work with a tree of components \(`BeagleUIElement`\).
 You must be able to traverse the tree and detect every component and its children.
 The payload can be anything, because it gives the developer a chance to change it before it gets processed by Beagle.

-It is recommended that the backend always return a JSON representing a tree of components, as it is expected by Beagle, but if, for some reason, it is not possible, Beagle Web makes it possible to pre-process the response and build the tree in the front-end before Beagle actually works upon it, like in [**lifecycles**](/resources/customization/beagle-for-web/advanced-topics/rendering/#lifecycles).
+It is recommended that the back-end always returns a JSON representing a tree of components, as it is expected by Beagle.
+If this is not possible, Beagle Web makes it possible to pre-process the response and build the tree in the front-end before Beagle actually works upon it, like in[**lifecycles**](/resources/customization/beagle-for-web/advanced-topics/rendering/#lifecycles).

 ### The children property